 - The coastal zone between Calais and Dover had to be covered and dominated by heavy artillery

 - The Royal Navy had to be sufficiently damaged and tied down by German and Italian ships in the Mediterranean and the North Sea for it to be unable to resist an invasion by sea.

-The first condition for the launch of Sealion was the most important, and therefore plans for what became known as the Battle of Britain were advanced quickly.
-Initially, the Germans targeted strategic naval and RAF targets to bring the British military to its knees, but after the 13th August the emphasis switched to bombing the cities, particularly London, in a bid to scare the British into surrender.
+The first condition for the launch of Operation Sea Lion was the most important, and therefore plans for what became known as the Battle of Britain were advanced quickly.
+Initially, the Germans targeted strategic naval and RAF targets to bring the British military to its knees, but after 13 August 1940 the emphasis switched to bombing the cities, particularly London, in a bid to scare the British into surrender.

-The received wisdom about the war is often that the Fuhrer committed a terrible tactical blow by attacking the Soviet Union in the spring of 1941 before finishing off Britain, but in truth, he had little choice.
+The received wisdom about the war is often that Hitler committed a terrible tactical blow by attacking the Soviet Union in the spring of 1941 before finishing off Britain, but in truth, he had little choice.
 Churchill’s government had no desire to seek terms, and the oldest and most terrible enemy of National Socialism seemed, ironically, to be an easier target by the end of 1940.

 The Nazi dreams of restoring Edward VIII to the throne and creating a huge headquarters at Blenheim Palace would have to wait for a victory against the Soviets that never came.
 It could be said therefore, that the cancellation of Operation Sea Lion was the true turning point of World War Two.